 A mission statement is a call to order within the corporate proving ground.
 It is a statement that initiates action, formulates direction, and maintains key core values for all within the organization to follow.
 This serves as a template and defines the action and purpose of the corporate structure.
 At the corporate inception, key personnel toil and labor to focus in on a single unifying statement that will inspire and guide all workers at all levels consistently.
 Because it is challenging to summarize within one statement, it usually ends up being several statements with bullet points and unending commas throughout.
 Customarily the mission statement is posted throughout the building and emphasized in new employee orientations.
 Why is it so important to have a mission statement if no one within the organization can tell you what it is or what it means?
 Since most agree that the mission statement is a “must have” for all organizations, shouldn’t every employee be able to at least know the basic gist behind their organization’s mission statement?
 Is it just ink on paper or is there more to it?

 Related Employee Surveys

 View all Employee Surveys by NBRI.

-Increasingly, mission statements have been viewed as a strong management tool that motivates employees and keeps them focused on the purpose of the organization.
+Increasingly, mission statements have been viewed as a strong management tool used to motivate employees and keep them focused on the purpose of the organization.
 In a recent research effort by William Brown, he investigated employee attitudes toward the mission at a service organization.
 Specifically, this study examined how employee attitudes toward the mission were related to employee engagement and to what extent these attitudes toward the mission accounted for expressed intentions to stay with the organization.
 He found that employees expressing positive attitudes towards the mission of the organization also had attitudes relating to employee satisfaction and intentions to remain with the organization.
 He points out that it is important for management to be clear about the mission and not only talk about it to employees, but also live and breathe it themselves and be an example to everyone.